The Missing Piece

 Step 2: Ask "Why?"
 About C

 Do the same with your C list.
-What does each benefit ultimately serve?
+Follow each benefit down to the same kind of fundamental outcome.

 Step 3: Look for Convergence